 The i-Lab aims at exploring new markets through a user-centric approach so as to detect, test and accelerate new growth opportunities for the Group.
 As a place for both reflection and experimentation, i-Lab spreads new ways of working and develops new offers, in conjunction with various entities in charge of innovation, operations and other business unit teams within the Group.

 The i-Lab maintains an active technology watch to identify and understand new usages.
 It evaluates the impact that key social trends may have on the future behavior of the end users and the associated value chains, and analyzes new organizational and technological trends.

 The i-Lab brings together employees from diverse nationalities and educational backgrounds, ranging from anthropology and biology to design, science and other disciplines.

-By focusing on the usages of the end-users, the intrapreneurs of the i-Lab study the technical feasibility and financial viability of disruptive projects with real-life applications.
-They materialize those ideas and carry out early-stage user tests based on prototypes created using cutting-edge equipments for 3D printing, laser cutting or digital modeling.
+By focusing on the usage of the end-users, the intrapreneurs of the i-Lab study the technical feasibility and financial viability of disruptive projects with real-life applications.
+They materialize those ideas and carry out early-stage user tests based on prototypes created using cutting-edge equipment for 3D printing, laser cutting or digital modeling.